jiaweixu3/jiaweixu3/README.md

-# 👋 Hi, I'm Jiawei Xu
+# 😁 Welcome to Jiawei's GitHub!

+>*Aspiring Data Scientist passionate about turning data into actionable insights through machine learning, visualization, and analytics.*

-I'm currently pursuing a **BSc in Data Science and Engineering** at **Universidad Carlos III de Madrid**.
+I'm pursuing a **BSc in Data Science and Engineering** at **Universidad Carlos III de Madrid**.

-Here are some of the projects I've worked on — combining **data science, AI, software development**, and **analytics** to turn data into insight and impact.
+My projects combine **data science, AI, software development**, and **business analytics** — turning data into value and measurable results.

 ---